 If your family rents your property has your landlord given you written permission to have a dog or other pet?
 What will happen if you have to move?

-Pets need human company and will always depend on you.
+Companion animals need human company and will always depend on you.
 You must be sure that your lifestyle can give them this company.